samueldemir/magento2-ubuntu22.04/README.md

         If you specify the existing method you need to backup first the old certificate data.
         You can just copy the folder in ``/etc/letsencrypt`` and make it as a .zip file.
         Please add the ``letsencrypt_<DOMAIN>.<DOMAIN_ENDING>.zip``
         file in the `magento_infrastructure/letsencrypt` folder.
-The .zip folder strcuture should look like the following..
+The .zip folder structure should look like the following..
         The ``letsencrypt_<DOMAIN>.<DOMAIN_ENDING>.zip/letsencrypt/[renewal-hooks, renewal, live, keys, csr, archive, accounts, ...]``

 - ``OPENSEARCH_ADMIN_PASSWORD``: